intel/afxdp-plugins-for-kubernetes/README.md

 The device plugin includes a timeout action for the unix domain sockets(UDS).
 Once the timeout is invoked, the UDS is closed and disconnected.

-The timeout is configured to a default of 90 seconds.
+The timeout can be set to a minimum of 30 seconds and a maximum of 300 seconds.
+If no timeout is configured, the plugin will default to the minimum 30.
-Setting the timeout to zero will disable the timeout action, which will allow the UDS to remain idle.

 The timeout value is set in the `config.json` file.
 Please see example below.